1. Scope

 8. Loss of tickets

-If the visitor lacks a printout or a legible printout of the Online Instant-Purchase Ticket (e.g., forgotten, damaged, etc.), this can be obtained up to 30 minutes before the start of the related performance at the ticket counter set up by BF (so-called clearing office).
-This can be done once and for a fee for the issue of a second printout/replacement ticket, provided that said ticket has already been personalised and registered by the Purchaser for the visitor (6.4), and the latter can identify himself or herself accordingly.
+If the Visitor does not have a printout of the Online Instant-Purchase Ticket or if it is unreadable (e.g., due to forgetting it or damage), they can request a one-time reprint/replacement ticket at the ticket counter (referred to as the clearing office) established by BF.
+This must be done no later than 30 minutes before the start of the performance for which the ticket is required, and it is subject to a fee.
+This is only possible if the ticket has already been personalised and registered in the Visitor’s name by the Purchaser (6.4.) and if the Visitor can provide appropriate identification.
 The charge for issuance of a replacement ticket is EUR 5.00.
-No second printout/replacement tickets can be issued (7.1, Sentences 3 and 4) if the original ticket has not been personalised and registered (6.4.).
+No second print/replacement tickets may be issued (7.1, sentence 3 and 4) if the original ticket has not been personalised and registered .
 Irrespective of this, Purchasers may login into their personal login area (“My Festival”) at a terminal in the ticket office and print out personalised tickets free of charge in accordance with Section 6.4.

 9. Resale and transfer of admission tickets